When is it the Right Time to Euthanasia a Dog?

-Many pets suffer with chronic diseases, such as cancer, that can often be managed in such a way that life is prolonged, although the quality of life is greatly diminished.
+Many dogs suffer with chronic diseases, such as cancer, that can often be managed in such a way that life is prolonged, although the quality of life is greatly diminished.
 For most pet owners this issue greatly influences the decision concerning euthanasia.
 Certainly, quality of life is a personal judgment; you know your animal companion better than anyone else.
 And while your veterinarian can guide you with objective information about diseases, and even provide a personal perspective of a disease condition, the final decision about euthanasia rests with you.

 If you are considering euthanasia, here are some guidelines to help you decide whether your pet would benefit.
-Pets with chronic or incurable diseases that are given proper medication and care should be able to: Eat, drink and sleep comfortably without shortness of breath
+Pets with chronic or incurable diseases that are given proper medication and care should be able to:

 Of course, whenever there is a chronic condition, some days will be better than others and one should learn to expect the natural “ups and downs” that attend most chronic disease conditions.
 You must determine what balance is acceptable for your own situation.
 Speak with your veterinarian if you have any questions or concerns regarding the diagnosis or treatment of your pet’s disease.